StructifyAI/structify-python/docs/source/python_client/structuring.rst

 We also have a  ``client.structure.find_relationship`` endpoint that allows you to find if a relationship exists between two entities.
 Instead of taking in a single entity id, it takes in two entity ids (``source_entity_id`` and ``target_entity_id``).

-Here's an example of how you'd use ``client.structure.find_relationship`` to see if employees went to a certain set of universities:
+Here's an example of how you'd use ``client.structure.find_relationship`` to see if founders existing in our dataset went to a certain set of universities:

 .. code-block:: python

     for school in ["Yale", "Harvey-Mudd", "Princeton"]:
         client.entities.add(
-            dataset="employees",
+            dataset="founders",
             entity_graph=KnowledgeGraphParam(
                 entities=[
                     EntityParam(